terrajobst/AspNetCore.Docs.pt-br/aspnetcore/migration/1x-to-2x/identity-2x.md

 ### <a name="google-authentication"></a>Autenticação do Google

-Faça as seguintes alterações na *Startup.cs*:
+Faça as seguintes alterações no *Startup.cs*:
-- Substitua os `UseGoogleAuthentication` chamada de método na `Configure` método com `UseAuthentication`:
+- Substitua a chamada do método `UseGoogleAuthentication` no método `Configure` por `UseAuthentication`:

     ```csharp
     app.UseAuthentication();
     ```

-- Invocar o `AddGoogle` método no `ConfigureServices` método:
+- Invoque o método `AddGoogle` no método `ConfigureServices`:

     ```csharp
     services.AddAuthentication()